cmburn/config/README.md

 # config
-Just a personal repository for vim configs and others. vim-openbsd, syntastic, and pathogen are the only plugins used.
+Just a personal repository for vim configs and others. syntastic, and pathogen are the only plugins used. vim script copied from ninjin/vim-openbsd for formatting.
+Default.xml is for CLion style to try to conform to OpenBSD style(9).
+No clue who else would use my stuff but here you go.

 https://github.com/ninjin/vim-openbsd